luevano/luevano.xyz/src/blog/a/xmpp_server_with_prosody.md

 That's basically all the configuration that needs Prosody itself, but we still have to configure Nginx and Coturn before starting/enabling the `prosody` service.

-## Nginx configuration file
+# Nginx configuration file

-Since this is not an ordinary configuration file I'm going to describe this too.
+Since this is not an ordinary configuration file I'm going to describe this, too.
 Your `prosody.conf` file should have the following location blocks under the main server block (the one that listens to HTTPS):

 ```nginx
 # HTTPS server block